Health Savings Accounts

 Q5.
 Does the State contribute to my HSA?

 Yes.
-If you are an active employee enrolled in the $1,800 Deductible Health Plan for FY17 and establish an HSA with Discovery Benefits, the State will contribute $500 for single coverage and $1,000 if you cover your spouse and/or children to your Discovery Benefits account.
-To earn the maximum HSA amount for FY18, the wellness qualifications must be completed prior to March 31, 2017.
-Once you have completed the enrollment process with Discovery Benefits, the State will deposit the contribution in your account.
+If you are an active employee enrolled in the High Deductible Health Plan for FY17 and establish an HSA with Discovery Benefits, the State will contribute to your Discovery Benefits account.

 Q6.
 How much can I contribute to my HSA?